realmjoin/realmjoin-docs/docs/json-backgrounder.md

 A pair of a key and a value is an object.
 An object is surrounded by curly brackets (**{}**).
 You can separate information (in an object) by ":" and "," .

-* ":" = It separates name from value
+* ":" = Separates name from value
-* "," = It separates name-value pairs
+* "," = Separates name-value pairs

 ## JSON examples